HMCS Regina (FFH 334): Service history

 On 6 February 2019, Regina and Asterix departed Esquimalt for Pacific operations with other nations' navies.
 On 18 February, a Cyclone helicopter from Regina was attempting to land on Asterix and was damaged in the operation.
 Regina, Asterix and the damaged Cyclone were redirected to Guam to undergo inspection.
 No damage was reported to Asterix, and following air tests of the repaired Cyclone, all three ships resumed their deployment.
 In March 2019, Regina and Asterix parted ways, with Regina deployed to the Middle East as part of Operation Artemis beginning on 26 March.
 In the Indian Ocean, Regina intercepted a dhow and boarded it, seizing 2569 kg of hashish in 119 bags.
 As the vessel was international waters, the dhow and its crew were released.
 The hashish was destroyed.
 The frigate intercepted a second vessel, this time an unregistered fishing vessel, and seized 3019 kg of hashish in 150 bags.
 A third seizure took place on 24 April, with 1.5 t of hashish and 10.5 kg of heroin netted from a stateless fishing vessel in international waters off Oman and Yemen.
 The frigate then took part in exercises with a French task force including the French aircraft carrier Charles de Gaulle, followed up by a fourth seizure of 2054 kg of hashish on 3 May.
 On 18 June Regina transited the Taiwan Strait as part of a freedom of navigation mission.
 During the transit alongside Asterix, the ship was "buzzed" by two Chinese Sukhoi Su-30 fighter aircraft when they flew at a height of 100 ft within 300 m of the frigate.
 The vessel returned to Canada on 19 August 2019 having participated in enforcing United Nations sanctions on North Korea and participating in Operation Talisman Sabre 19, a biennial naval exercise with the United States and Australian navies.

 In November 2019, Regina received a new "dazzle camouflage" in 1944 colours to commemorate the 75th anniversary of the Battle of the Atlantic.

 On 29 August 2020, Regina fired two Harpoon missiles for SINKEX of RIMPAC 2020.

+In July 2024 Regina made its first-ever Arctic patrol when it sailed to the Bering Strait for an encounter with the Chinese polar research vessel Xue Long 2, in response to "global competitors that are increasingly probing Canadian infrastructure and gathering intelligence in a warming Arctic."
+The encounter was "safe and professional".